 - Gelcoat, the first layer of the composite, protects it from UV radiation and can be dyed any color.

-- Glass fiber, the basic ingredient of composites, can be combined with other materials to obtain the desired properties.
+- Glass fiber, the basic ingredient of composites, can be combined with other materials to obtain desired properties.

 Summary: